 HUMAN RIGHTS TRAINING

 Through annual compliance training and various other relevant training activities, the Yokogawa Group educates its employees on human rights.
-As part of our initiatives to raise awareness and improve our understanding of risks inherent in our supply chains, we regularly feature human rights and related topics in the newsletter that is distributed throughout the Yokogawa Group.
+As part of our initiatives to raise awareness and improve our understanding of risks inherent in our supply chains, we are working to raise awareness of human rights issues throughout the Group through internal newsletters and e-learning programs.
 All our employees are encouraged to report any concerns related to our business and supply chains.
 For suppliers, we regularly hold events to share our awareness of human rights issues and to inform them of the Group's human rights policies.

 HUMAN RIGHTS HELP LINE